-St. Joseph's School staff and School Board believes that you as the parents of your children, you hold the ultimate responsibility for your child's educational growth.
-This responsibility permits you to take your child out of school.
+St. Joseph's School staff and School Board believes that you as the parents of your children hold the ultimate responsibility for your child's educational growth.
+This responsibility permits you to take your child out of school, however, truancy may be reported if this is done repeatedly or without prior written notice.